Dingyuan County: History

 The ancestral home of Li Keqiang, the former Premier of the People's Republic of China, was Dingyuan.

 Human activity in Dingyuan County dates back to the Neolithic period, as shown by the Shaojia site in Guanshan Township and the Houjiazhai site in Qilitang Township.
 During the Spring and Autumn and Warring States periods, the area around Dingyuan County was part of the state of Chu.
 After the Qin dynasty unified the six states, Yinling and Dongcheng counties were established in what is now Dingyuan, both under the administration of Jiujiang County.

 In the Western Han dynasty, the state of Quyang Hou was added to the present-day Dingyuan region, with the three administrative divisions still under Jiujiang's jurisdiction.
 During the Wang Mang period, the names of Dongcheng, Yinling, and Quyang Houguo were briefly changed.
 In the Eastern Han dynasty, the original names from the Western Han period were restored, and Quyang Houguo was renamed West Quyang County.
 In 72 AD, during the fifteenth year of the Yongping reign, Dongcheng County was transferred to Xiapi, Xuzhou's jurisdiction.
+In 172 AD here was born magnificent statesman Lu Su; chief-commander of Sun Wu.
 The counties of Dongcheng and Yinling were abolished during the Three Kingdoms Wei period but later reestablished under Huainan County in the Western Jin dynasty.
 The Eastern Jin dynasty continued the administrative structure of the Western Jin.